Welcome to today's edition of the Rush 24-7 podcast.

 Somewhat, yeah.

-Let them work out their problems, then if the need arises where we have to send in troops or need or whatever, then we can take a proactive approach.
+Then, if the need arises where we have to send in troops or need or whatever, then we can take a proactive approach.

 No, we're not, but we're not talking about sending in troops here.

-We're talking about uh endorse it.
+We're talking about the state.

-I just said if you're no, no, but nobody nobody's nobody's talking about that.
+No, no, nobody's talking about that.

-You're right that if people want to if people want freedom for themselves, they should rise up and take it.
+You're right, that if people want to, if people want freedom for themselves, they should rise up and take it.

-The th what's what is at issue here is Obama's deference to a regime that has been explicitly at war with the United States for the entire three decades of its existence.
+What is at issue here is Obama's deference to a regime that has been explicitly at war with the United States for the entire three decades of its existence.

-Uh the uh Soviets have never done that.
+The Soviets have never done that.

-And in extending moral support to the people that are in the streets demonstrating, and some that have died by him taking a stance right now, you really believe that that will make a difference.
+And extending moral support to the people that are in the streets demonstrating and some that have died.

-Well, that's what the that's what the Iranian emigres and uh that's what the leaders uh of this uh protest movement uh say that they would like they would they're not asking for anything extraordinary.
+Well, that's what the Iranian émigrés and that's what the leaders of this protest movement say.

 That's all.